 - Joint MA in Women's, Gender, and Sexuality Studies and NEJS: Applications received by January 15 will be given first consideration, though applications will be accepted through May 1

 - Five-Year Bachelor's/Master's Program: Current undergraduates should apply for the Bachelor's/Master's program during their sixth semester at Brandeis

 To apply for all programs, you need to submit:

-- Writing Sample not exceeding 35 pages; the 35-page maximum may consist of a single critical essay or two shorter essays of approximately equal length.
+Writing Sample‚ not exceeding 35 pages; the 35-page maximum may consist of a single critical essay or two shorter essays of approximately equal length.

-For a more comprehensive description of application requirements, please click here.
+For a more comprehensive description of application requirements, please visit Frequently Asked Questions.